kaycaimx/PetDiary/README.md

 ![Place screen](./PetDiaryApp/assets/screenshots/place.png)

-User can also view the search results in an interactive map, the below screenshots show how the map looks like in Android and iOS, respectively.
+User can also view the search results in an interactive map, the below screenshots show how the map looks like in Android and iOS platforms, respectively.

 ![Map in android](./PetDiaryApp/assets/screenshots/map_android.png)
 ![Map in ios](./PetDiaryApp/assets/screenshots/map_ios.png)